Skip to content

 3️.
 Name (Required) Give a name for the enrichment datastore.

 4️.
-Toggle Button for using an existing connection Toggle ON to reuse credentials from an existing connection; Toggle OFF to create a new enrichment from scratch.
+Toggle Button for add new connection Toggle ON to create a new enrichment from scratch; Toggle OFF to reuse credentials from an existing connection.

 5️.
 Connector (Required) Select a datastore connector as Databricks from the dropdown list.